Sub-Saharan Africa·Zimbabwe·Updated May 3, 2026

 Which areas of Victoria Falls should tourists be most careful in?

 Documented scam activity in Victoria Falls is concentrated in high-traffic tourist zones.
-Based on reported incidents: The approach road to the Victoria Falls entrance gate on Livingstone Way, Souvenir Village market in Victoria Falls town, and along the main tourist strip of Parkway in Victoria Falls town centre (Money Changer Street Rate Fraud); The road approaching Victoria Falls National Park entrance gate on Livingstone Way, informal collection points 50–100 metres before the official gate, and near the curio market adjacent to the park entrance (Fake Park Ranger Entrance Fee); Street agents along Parkway in Victoria Falls town centre, outside the Elephant Hills and Victoria Falls Hotel, and near the craft market where tourists congregate before and after falls visits (Safari Day Trip Fake Operator).
+Based on reported incidents: The path from Victoria Falls town centre to the national park entrance gate on Livingstone Way, the Souvenir Village market in town, and along the Zambezi waterfront paths near the rainforest area (Curio Seller Aggressive Pursuit); The approach road to the Victoria Falls entrance gate on Livingstone Way, Souvenir Village market in Victoria Falls town, and along the main tourist strip of Parkway in Victoria Falls town centre (Money Changer Street Rate Fraud); Victoria Falls Airport arrivals exit, the taxi rank on the airport access road, and the approach to Victoria Falls town centre hotels on Parkway (Taxi from Airport Unmetered Overcharge).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Victoria Falls?